kstenerud/concise-encoding/cte-specification.md

 A list begins with an opening square bracket `[`, whitespace separated contents, and finally a closing bracket `]`.

-Note: While this spec allows mixed types in lists, not all languages do.
+**Note**: While this spec allows mixed types in lists, not all languages do.
 Use mixed types with caution.
 A decoder may abort processing of a list of mixed types if the implementation language doesn't support it.

 #### Example